doctorfree/RoonCommandLine/markdown/roon_fade.1.md

 The *-t seconds* argument can be used to set the fade delay in seconds.
 An argument of *-t default* restores the default fade delay.
 Default is 30 seconds.

+The default fading behavior is to fade out at the end of tracks and fade back in at the beginning of the next track.
+To restore volume levels immediately after fading out use the *-I* command line switch `roon_fade -I ...`.
+To restore the default fade back in behavior use the *-i* command line switch `roon_fade -i ...`.

 # COMMAND LINE OPTIONS
 **-u|-h**
 : Display a usage message with current status and exit

+**-i**
+: enables fade in next track after fading out (default)

+**-I**
+: disables fade in, immediately restore volume after fading

 **-l**
 : Enable logging